-Note that Hell was not made for man.
+Hell was not made for man.
 Jesus revealed that “the everlasting fire prepared for the devil and his angels” (Matt 25:41).
-Hell was prepared and intended for the punishment of the Devil and his angels.
-See how the Devil will not be ruling Hell.
-Then, why is Hell used for people?
+Hell was prepared and intended first for the punishment of the Devil and his angels.
+The Devil will not be ruling Hell.
+Why is Hell used for people?
 This is the place of separation from God.

 Hell Suits Sin

 People do not understanding Hell, because they do not understand sin.
 Man and woman were made for good and owe their lives to God.
 Every person was made in the image of God, and man is the image and glory of God (Gen 1:26; 1 Cor 11:7).
 By sinning, each person profanes the image of God and their life, and thus their life is required having earned death (Rom 5:16, 18; 6:23).
 Therefore, Romans 3:23 concludes that, “all have sinned and fall short of the glory of God” (cf. 2 Cor 4:4).
-All are guilty of sinning and profaning the image in which we were made.
+All are guilty of sinning and falling short of God’s glory.
 God is love and He made us in His image to love.
 By sinning, each person has acted contrary to love.
 Therefore, God being just requires the life — the blood — of each person (Gen 9:4–6; Lev 17:11–14).

 Separation as the Consequence of Sin

 Sinning is unrighteousness and lawlessness (1 John 3:4; 5:17).
-Sinning is profaning the image of God and profaning one’s own life, and therefore judgement results in the death of condemnation (Rom 5:16–18).
+Sinning is profaning the holy nature, and therefore judgement results in the death of condemnation (Rom 5:16–18).
+Hebrews revealed, “Strive for peace with everyone, and for the holiness without which no one will see the Lord” (Heb 12:14).
 If someone’s words or works revile the life and that spirit of life that God gave to that person, then that person deserves at least spiritual death.
 Every sin that one does is a profaning of the life that God gave them, so this is why spiritual death is just.
 Spiritual death is separation from God like the physical death is the separation of the spirit from the body (Jas 2:26).
 This spiritual separation is spiritual death, which is the second death, which is also called the Lake of Fire (Rev 21:8).

 Holiness Apart from Sin

-There is the severity of sin in contrast to the purity and holiness of God’s image.
+The severity of sin is in contrast to the purity and holiness of God’s image.
 People separate themselves from God by unholy living.
 Christ’s Spirit teaches, “but as he who called you is holy, you also be holy in all your conduct, since it is written, ‘You shall be holy, for I am holy.'”
 (1 Pet 1:15–16).
 Each person can purify one’s soul by obedience to the truth when each one is born again (1 Pet 1:22–23; cf. 1 Pet 1:3; 3:21).
 Because of the separation of sin that alienates people from God, one must be reconciled to God (Isa 59:1; Eph 4:18; Col 1:21).
 Therefore, “these shall be punished with everlasting destruction from the presence of the Lord and from the glory of His power” (2 Thess 1:9).
-That separation from God is described by Christ as torment of Fire.
+Christ described this separation from God as torment of fire.

 Eternal Separation from God

 When reading about Hell in the Scriptures, people are reading about the description of the severity of everlasting destruction from the presence of the Lord.
 This eternal separation from God is the only just punishment for those who profane eternal life.
 God gave them life of whom God created in His image.
-Hell is just when one has received life in the image of God and then has profaned that gift, then their punishment is death and eternal.
+Hell is just for those who profane one’s life in how they live unholy lives contrary to God’s holy nature.
 When one dies in separation from God, that person does into eternity in separation from God.